 Entering the 1950s, no corporation even came close to General Motors in its size, the scope of its enterprise or its profits.
-GM was twice the size of the second biggest company in the world Standard Oil of New Jersey (forefather of today's ExxonMobil), and had a vast conglomeration of businesses ranging from home appliances to providing insurance and building Chevrolets, GMCs, Pontiacs, Oldsmobiles, Buicks, Cadillacs and locomotives.
+GM was twice as big as the second biggest company in the world, Standard Oil of New Jersey (forefather of today's ExxonMobil), and had a vast conglomeration of businesses ranging from home appliances to providing insurance and building Buicks, Cadillacs, Chevrolets, GMCs, Oldsmobiles, Pontiacs and locomotives.
 It was so big that it made more than half the cars sold in the United States and the U.S. Department of Justice's antitrust division was threatening to break it up.
-In the vast 21st century, it's almost hard to imagine how overwhelmingly large GM was back then.
+In the diversified 21st century, it's almost hard to imagine how overwhelmingly concentrated corporate power was in GM back then.

 But it didn't make a sports car.
 The idea of a car coming from stodgy GM that could compete with Jaguar, MG or Triumph was almost absurd.

 Determined to keep costs down, McLean used off-the-shelf Chevy mechanical components.
 The chassis and suspension were for all intents and purposes the 1952 Chevy sedan's, with the drivetrain and passenger compartment shoved rearward to achieve a 53/47 front-to-rear weight distribution over its 102-inch wheelbase.
-The engine was essentially the same dumpy inline six that powered all Chevys but with a higher-compression ratio, triple Carter side-draft carbs and a more aggressive cam that hauled its output up to 150 horsepower.
-Fearful that no Chevy manual transmission could handle such extreme power (and there were no four-speeds in GM's inventory), a two-speed Powerglide automatic was bolted behind the hoary six.
+The engine was essentially the same dumpy inline-6 that powered all Chevys but with a higher compression ratio, triple Carter side-draft carbs and a more aggressive cam that hauled its output up to 150 horsepower.
+Fearful that no Chevy manual three-speed transmission could handle such extreme power (there were no four-speeds in GM's inventory), a two-speed Powerglide automatic was bolted behind the hoary six.
 And to keep tooling costs in line, the body was made out of fiberglass instead of steel.

 But first Cole needed to name it.
 So he called Myron Scott, founder of the All-American Soap Box Derby and an assistant advertising manager for Chevrolet, into a special meeting of executives researching the name.
 Scott suggested "Corvette," Cole loved it and the rest is history.

-While the 1953 Corvette was undeniably gorgeous and, with its fiberglass body, somewhat innovative, as a sports car it was wholly pathetic.
+The 1953 Corvette was undeniably gorgeous and, with its fiberglass body, somewhat innovative, but as a sports car it was pathetic.
 The chassis handled better with the 'Vette's improved weight distribution, but it was still pretty much a '52 Chevy sedan suspension down there.
 That meant the front end was suspended by a primitive independent system and the rear held up with leaf springs.
 A quicker steering gear gave some reflexes to the car, but quicker isn't the same as quick.
-And of course, the 150-horsepower, 235-cubic-inch six and two-speed automatic Powerglide transmission was far less than athletic.
+And of course, the 150-hp, 235-cubic-inch six and two-speed automatic Powerglide transmission were far less than athletic.

 It wasn't cheap either.
-At $3,498 the '53 Corvette sticker ran almost 75 percent more than Earl had initially hoped, $1,225 more expensive than the second most expensive '53 Chevrolet, the eight-passenger Deluxe 210 four-door station wagon, and $272 more expensive than two Special 150 two-door sedans then the division's cheapest car.
-For comparison's sake, the basic 2003 Corvette coupe, at $44,535, is $705 more expensive than three of Chevy's current cheapest car, the Cavalier coupe.
+At $3,498 the '53 Corvette sticker ran almost 75 percent more than Earl had initially hoped, $1,225 more expensive than the second most expensive '53 Chevrolet, the eight-passenger Deluxe 210 four-door station wagon, and $272 more expensive than two Special 150 two-door sedans, then the division's cheapest car.
+For comparison's sake, the least expensive 2014 Corvette, at $51,995, costs more than four $12,995 Spark hatchbacks.

-The late start and makeshift nature of the Corvette's Flint, Mich., assembly line meant that only 300 Polo White examples were built of the '53 before it was time to introduce the 1954 model.
-Not surprisingly, the '54 (now produced in an old millwork building in St. Louis) barely changed from the '53 with the notable exception that it could now be ordered in Pennant Blue, Sportsman Red and Black in addition to Polo White.
-A total of 3,640 were built this model year and many wound up casting their shadows across Chevy dealers' lots for months even years waiting for buyers.
+The late start and makeshift nature of the Corvette's Flint, Michigan, assembly line meant that only 300 Polo White examples were built of the '53 before it was time to introduce the 1954 model.
+Not surprisingly, the '54 (now produced in an old millwork building in St. Louis) barely changed from the '53 with the notable exception that it could now be ordered in Pennant Blue, Sportsman Red and black in addition to Polo White.
+A total of 3,640 were built this model year, and many wound up casting their shadows across Chevy dealers' lots for months — even years — waiting for buyers.
 As good-looking as the Corvette was, unless it had performance to match its appearance, buyers weren't that interested in it.

 It was the 1956 Corvette that established the two-seater as a legitimate performance machine and as an American icon.
-While the chassis was very much a carryover from previous Corvettes, the '56's new body was simply gorgeous from the chrome teeth filling its mouth, down along its scalloped flanks and back to its round rump of a trunk.
-Inside, the cockpit was styled like, well, a cockpit with the bucket seats surrounded by a body-colored frame that divided the passenger space.
-And a removable hardtop was offered as an option for the first time.
+While the chassis was very much a carryover from previous Corvettes, the '56's new body was simply gorgeous, from the chrome teeth filling its mouth down along its scalloped flanks and back to its round rump of a trunk.
+Inside, the cockpit was styled like, well, a cockpit, with the bucket seats surrounded by a body-colored frame that divided the passenger space.
+A removable hardtop was offered as an option for the first time.
 To many, the '56 and barely changed '57 remain the most beautiful Corvettes of all time.

-At Florida's Daytona Speedweeks in February, 1956, Duntov appeared with new 'Vettes for John Fitch and Betty Skelton.
-Reworked cylinder heads, a compression ratio increase to 10.3 to 1, and a few other emerging speed parts for the small-block had the V8s making 255 horsepower.
+At Florida's Daytona Speedweeks in February 1956, Arkus-Duntov appeared with new 'Vettes for John Fitch and Betty Skelton.
+Reworked cylinder heads, a compression ratio increase to 10.3 to 1, and a few other emerging speed parts for the small-block had the V8s making 255 hp.
 Fitch's '56 went 145.5 mph and Skelton sped past at 137.8 mph.
 During that same competition, the best a Ford Thunderbird could do was just 134.404 mph.

 After the Speedweeks experience came even more Corvettes for that year's 12 Hours of Sebring and then the more exuberantly styled SR-2 racer.
 And with the racing came a change in Corvette advertising that now heralded the car's performance and competition credentials.
-In a real way, the '53 to '55 Corvettes were only foreshadows of the "real" Corvette that arrived in '56.
+In a real way, the 1953-'55 Corvettes were only foreshadows of the "real" Corvette that arrived in '56.

-Fuel injection on top of the 283 increased its output to either 250 or 283 horsepower one horsepower per cubic inch.
-The top engine probably made more than that, but the ad agency loved that one cube/one pony hook.
+Fuel injection on top of the 283 increased its output to either 250 or 283 hp: 1 hp per cubic inch.
+The top engine probably made more than that, but the ad agency loved that one-cube/one-pony hook.
 Suddenly, the Corvette was one of the world's truly quick cars and it drove beautifully.
 "The function of the fuel injection system was notable," wrote Motor Trend's Walt Woron at the time.
 "Starts were quick.
 Pumping the throttle didn't pump raw gas to the cylinders, so you can't flood it.
 Throttle response is instantaneous.
 No maneuver could flood or starve the engine (and I tried with violent cornering and hard braking)."
 Road & Track had one '57 "Fuelie" catapulting to 60 mph in just 5.7 seconds.
 Still, though Chevy built 6,339 Corvettes during the '57 model year, only 1,040 of them had the fuel-injected engine.

-Both the interior and exterior of the Corvette were significantly restyled for 1958.
+Both the interior and exterior of the Chevrolet Corvette were significantly restyled for 1958.

 Dual headlights, simulated hood louvers, a full mine's worth of chrome and needless side scoops marred the '58's exterior appearance.
 Inside, the cockpit theme was even more exaggerated than before with a grab bar in front of the passenger instead of instrumentation.
 The interior was actually pretty good, but the exterior was just overdone.

 Again, the engine bay could be filled with any one of four different variations on the 283 small-block.
-At the base was the single four-barrel version now making 230 horsepower, dual-quad versions were rated at 245 and 270 horsepower and the fuelie engines now made either 250 or 290 horsepower.
+At the base was the single four-barrel version now making 230 hp, dual-quad versions were rated at 245 and 270 hp and the fuelie engines now made either 250 or 290 hp.